 Kick off your trip with a photo in front of the iconic “Welcome to Fabulous Las Vegas, Nevada” sign.
 Depending on when you go, there might be a long line, but it tends to move quickly as visitors snap their photo and leave.
 You’ll find the 25-foot-tall, solar-powered sign in the median of Las Vegas Boulevard, just south of Mandalay Bay Hotel & Casino.

 You don’t have to be a gearhead to enjoy the Shelby Heritage Center.
-The small museum inside Shelby American showcases roughly two dozen cars from the first Shelby Cobra to several incarnations of the Mustang.
-Free guided tours of the museum and production floor are given twice daily on weekdays and once on Saturday.
+The small museum showcases roughly two dozen cars from the first Shelby Cobra to several incarnations of the Mustang.
+Free guided tours of the museum and production floor are given twice daily during the weekdays and once on Saturdays.
 Self-guided tours are available daily.

 Roughly 150 pinball machines and more than 50 classic arcade games are on display at the Pinball Hall of Fame, and as long as you can avoid playing them, it’s free to visit and very much worth a walk down the aisles.

 Tickets to a Cirque du Soleil show are pricey, but you can get a free behind-the-scenes tour of KA at MGM Grand.
-On the short tour, you’ll learn how the casts brings the $165 million dollar production to life.
-Tours are offered Tuesday at 11 a.m. and 11:30 a.m. and Saturday at 12 p.m. and 12:30 p.m.
+On the short tour, you’ll learn how the casts brings the production to life.
+Tours are offered twice every Tuesday and Saturday at noon and 12:30 p.m.
 Prefer the circus to Cirque du Soliel?
 Circus Circus hosts free circus acts daily in its Midway.

-If you love animals, you won’t want to miss the 15-acre Flamingo Wildlife Habitat inside the Flamingo Hotel.
+If you love animals, you won’t want to miss the 15-acre Flamingo Wildlife Habitat inside the Flamingo Hotel and Casino.
 The free attraction is home to a flock of Chilean flamingos as well as exotic birds, fish, and turtles.
-If you've rented a car, The Silverton Hotel’s 117,000-gallon, free aquarium boasts thousands of fish, interactive feeding shows, and swimming mermaids Thursday through Sunday.
+If you've rented a car, The Silverton Casino Hotel’s 117,000-gallon, free aquarium boasts thousands of fish, interactive feeding shows, and swimming mermaids Thursday through Sunday.

 Made entirely of shipping containers, the Downtown Container Park is an open-air retail center where you can see free concerts, art shows, and movies.
 Come after dark to watch the 55-foot-tall praying mantis at the entrance shoot fire out of its antennae to a pulsating soundtrack.
-Nearby, check out the refurbished neon signs in the Fremont East Entertainment District, which links the Downtown Container Park to the Fremont Street Experience.
+Nearby, check out the refurbished neon signs in the Fremont East Entertainment District, which links the Downtown Container Park to the Fremont Street Experience (more on that below).

-During the day, the Fremont Street Experience, a downtown pedestrian mall, is one of the best places in Vegas to people watch, but come at night for the wildly popular—and free—light shows displayed on the 1,500-foot-long screen overhead.
-The shows, which last approximately six minutes, run every hour in the evening.
+During the day, the Fremont Street Experience, a downtown pedestrian mall, is one of the best places in Vegas to people watch, but come at night for the wildly popular (and free!) light shows displayed on the 1,500-foot-long screen overhead.
+The shows last approximately six minutes and run every hour in the evening.

 Indulge your chocolate cravings at Ethel M Chocolates.
 The factory allows you to watch its chocolatiers and machines making tasty confections from a viewing aisle on the floor.
 (Although the self-guided tour is free, it takes a lot of willpower to leave without purchasing a few treats.)
-An added bonus: Walk off your chocolate calories by wandering Ethel M Chocolates’ onsite botanical cactus garden, the largest cactus garden in Nevada.
+An added bonus: Walk off your chocolate calories by wandering through the on-site botanical cactus garden.

 You’ll find impressive works of art on public display in many Las Vegas hotels, but the Aria Fine Art Collection is one of the most impressive with 21 art installations by artists such as James Turrell, Maya Lin, and Richard Long.
 Brochures available at the hotel or online can guide you to through the collection.